 ESTABLISH FRAMEWORKS FOR THE USE OF BIODIVERSITY FOR THE ECONOMIC DEVELOPMENT OF REGIONAL COMMUNITIES.

 Colombia’s biodiversity is staggeringly rich and varied.
 Colombia is one of the 17 countries considered as “megadiverse” by United Nations Environment Programme (UNEP).
 From the high mountains of the Andes descending deep into Amazonian rainforest, to expanses of grassland such as the llanos and páramos, as well as islands in both the Pacific Ocean and Caribbean Sea, Colombia is a treasure trove of life thriving in diverse habitats.
 More than half of continental Colombia is covered by natural forest, and the national catalog of biodiversity includes up to 55 thousand species, 3652 endemic ones, approximately 10 % of the known species.

 This is a very important time in history following the peace agreement between the Colombian Government and the guerrillas; Colombia, though having signed a ceasefire and later a peace agreement in late 2016, saw internal warfare in the country lasting over five decades.
 The guerillas kept control of many of the most remote, but also the most biodiverse, areas of Colombia.
 This has limited development and opportunities, with evident negative socioeconomic impact.
 At this post-conflict period, more than ever is fundamental promoting peaceful and inclusive societies for a sustainable development, providing access to justice for all, and building effective, accountable and inclusive institutions at all levels.

 BRIDGE Colombia Resolutions

-The resolutions document is currently being updated and we expect the new Spanish and English versions to be available here by 16th November 2018
+The resolutions document is currently being updated and we will make the new Spanish and English versions available here soon

 BRIDGE Colombia is managed by Earlham Institute.
 You can contact us at email@example.com.